Against All Odds

 "Ginny, we're magic folk, you twit!"

-She laughed at their banter, not even realizing that he had led her outside anyway.
+She laughed at their banter, not even realizing that he had led her downstairs and outside anyway.

 "Let's see… I think it was… Ah!"
 He grinned his trademark grin and performed two quick swishes in front of them.
 He gave her back her wand and eased a little in his stance.
 "There.
 Much better."

-The witch was kinda speechless.
+The witch was sort of speechless.
 "Ahm, th-thank you, Sirius…" She stole a peek at him and caught his profile.
 He was back to staring at the stars.
 She smiled and watched several more celestial gems sparkle into life.
 "The stars are very pretty tonight."

 "Yes.
 The stars…are very pretty."

 Ginny appreciated her gifts: the sweater, a morphing jewelry set from the Lupins, and (finally Fleur had gotten something right) a lovely long-sleeved, knee-length Robin's egg blue kimono dress.
-Yeah, the detail in describing that last one?
+The detail in describing that last one?
 It was her favorite.
-Tell Fleur, though, and she's sure to kill you.
+Should anyone tell Fleur, though, and Ginny was sure to kill the person.

 She knew not to expect anything from Sirius.
 Him being with them was more for him anyway.
 Merlin knew where he'd end up next.
 The thought made her sad; she knew he couldn't stay with them.
 But she had to wonder where he would go.
 She didn't ruin the mood by broaching the topic, though.
 So she kept her mind on other things.